0xh3xa/algorithms/README.md

 ### Breadth-first search BFS

+* Explore vertices and it's adjacency then go next vertices for exploration

 * Put s into a FIFO queue, and mark s as visited, Repeat until the queue is empty

     - Remove the least recently added vertex v